R. Tom Gilleon

 Ralph Thomas Gilleon (born March 14, 1942) is an American artist who is best known for his paintings of Tipis, Plains Indians, and Old West imagery.
 His work is unusual within the Western art genre for its modernist style, taking inspiration from artists such as Andy Warhol, Mark Rothko, and Edward Hopper.

 Works

 Gilleon's paintings can be found in the permanent collections of the C.M.
-Russell Museum, the Booth Western Art Museum, Whitney Western Art Museum and Scottsdale's Museum of the West.
+Russell Museum, the Booth Western Art Museum, and Whitney Western Art Museum.
 His work is also included in large private collections such as the Tom Petrie collection, the Tim Peterson collection, the Erwin and Helga Haub collection, and the Patrick and Carol Hemingway collection.